 So what can we do to fix that here at Bard?

 Ever seen dumpsters full of books around campus?
 Book pages are a great source of recyclable wrapping material.
-Conventional wrapping paper can be difficult to recycle—although there are recyclable and compostable types—so getting creative with your wrapping material is a great way to reduce waste.
-Newspaper, comics, maps, leftover fabric, and other reused/recyclable materials are great alternatives.
+Conventional wrapping paper can be difficult to recycle—although there are recyclable and biodegradable types—so getting creative with your wrapping material is a great way to reduce waste.
+Newspaper, comics, maps, old fabric, and other reused/recyclable materials are great alternatives.

 Be careful about the types of conventional wrapping paper you recycle.
 Paper that is shiny or contains glitter generally can’t be recycled, but wrapping paper that is only made from paper sometimes can.
 Check with your local waste collection company to see if they accept wrapping paper.